Unknown-Geek/Pixel-Territory/frontend/README.md

-Can you create a workspace for a game using Devvit, Reddit's developer platform using the Interactive Posts feature.
-Use react+vite (only jsx) for frontend and flask for backend(if any needed).
-For any database usees make use of mongodb for the same.

-this is the game idea:

 # Pixel Territory - Implementation Plan

 Let's develop a comprehensive implementation plan for your "Pixel Territory" game for the Reddit Hackathon: